remeda/remeda/docs/src/content/v1-migration/concat.md

 # Typing

-The return type was changed so that the shape of input tuples and arrays is maintained, and so the order of concatenation is maintained in the output.
+The return type was made stricter.
+If the 2 arrays have different types of items, or the inputs are tuples, the new output type maintains more of the shape of the input.

 ## Examples